veggiespam/ImageLocationScanner/README.md

   However, we need people to try the tool when browsing sensitive sites, like dating or children-only social networking sites.
 How pervasive is the issue on sensitive websites?
 * White paper with better examples of "how to fix".
 * Get a Eclipse + ZAP environment working so I can test those updates easier.
+* For unit tests inside of the ZAP integration, add more test images for various cameras and location exposure, maybe a loop checking for this.
+* For unit tests inside of the ZAP integration, create a test which uses different content types.

 Keywords: Infosec, Burp, ZAP, Audit, Information Exposure, Vulnerability, GPS, Exif, XMP, IPTC, PII

 <!--
-vim: sw=4 ts=4 sts=4 tw=72 spell noexpandtab
+vim: sw=4 ts=4 sts=4 spell noexpandtab
 -->